LindseyDiuco/heroku-app/README.md

-# iris-r-heroku
+# heroku-app
-Deploying the iris predictor web app built with R shiny on Heroku
+Deploying the ISARIC COVID19 Report Dashboard built with R shiny on Heroku